Crimean Tatars: Genetics

+Y-DNA

 The preliminary phase of the comprehensive analysis of complete Y-chromosomes, undertaken at the Laboratory of Genomic Geography of the N. I. Vavilov Institute of General Genetics of the Russian Academy of Sciences, focused on three specific haplogroups — G1, N3, and R1b — unveiled connections between the Crimean Tatars and the genomes of individuals from the Bronze Age steppes of Eurasia, specifically those associated with the Yamnaya archaeological culture, and the "European" (N3a3) and "Asian" (N3a5) Neolithic variants of haplogroup N3 in Northern Eurasia.
 These findings may reflect not only the genetic legacy of the Scythians and Sarmatians but also more ancient affiliations between the populations of mainland Eastern Europe and the Crimean Peninsula.
 The genetic composition of the Crimean Tatars is primarily constituted by five predominant Y-DNA haplogroups: R1a, R1b, J2, G2a3b1 and E1b1b1, which together account for 67% of the genetic diversity, whereas other haplogroups are classified as minor, each contributing between 1% and 5% to the overall genetic makeup of the Crimean Tatars.
+Descendants of the Giray dynasty are carriers of the Asian branch of R1a (R1a-Z93) which is nearly absent from the gene pool of Mongolic peoples, but is very common among the Turkic peoples of Eastern Europe and of Siberia, especially Altai.
+Gene pool of Steppe Crimean Tatars also includes Y-DNA haplogroups linked to the Chinggisids: С-M217 (clans Shirin, Jalair-Mangit), N-M231, Q-M242, O-M122 (clans Mansur-Mangit and Nayman-Mangit), and also R-M478.